FedericoCampe8/NVIDIOSO/NVIDIOSO/test/README.md

 > **Note:**

-> - It is possibile to run a single unit test by either giving the name of the test to run as parameter to the script or by invoking the unit test tool with the *-t* option:
+> - It is possibile to run a single unit test by either giving the name of the test to run as parameter to the script or by invoking the unit test tool with the *-t* option.
-		> ./run_utest.sh my_test
-		> ./invidioso -t my_test

 Currently implemented unit test classes: